 Match the tool to the complexity of the problem.
 Standard product catalog, standard checkout, direct-to-consumer: use off-the-shelf tools and focus on implementation quality.
 Complex operations, B2B layer, or proprietary data advantages: evaluate custom development as a build vs. buy decision.
 For an objective view of where the line falls, our guide on AI automation services for ecommerce operations walks through the typical decision criteria.

 Run a 90-day evaluation sequence.
-In weeks 1-2, pick one workflow and calculate the baseline: tickets, hours, conversion rate, inventory variance, or content production time.
-In weeks 3-4, map data access and exception paths.
-In weeks 5-8, pilot with a narrow scope and human review.
-In weeks 9-12, compare results against the success threshold and decide whether to expand, rebuild, or stop.
+In the first two weeks, pick one workflow and capture the baseline: tickets, hours, conversion rate, inventory variance, or content production time.
+Next, map the data access and exception path.
+Then pilot with narrow scope and human review.
+At the end of the cycle, compare the result against the success threshold and decide whether to expand, rebuild, or stop.

 Frequently Asked Questions